17 Top-Rated Attractions & Things to Do in Mississauga

 10. Art Gallery of Mississauga

-The Art Gallery of Mississauga is one of the top cultural hot spots in the city.
-In this well-thought-out space, a stellar showcase of regularly changing exhibits are curated from the gallery's permanent collection.
+The Art Gallery of Mississauga is one of the cultural hot spots in the city.
+In this well-thought-out space, a stellar showcase of regularly changing exhibits is curated from the gallery's permanent collection.
 In addition to these shows, temporary exhibits rotate through on a regular basis.

 The Art Gallery of Mississauga is located on the ground floor of the Civic Center building.
 Admission to the Mississauga Art Gallery is free, although donations of any amount you feel is appropriate are greatly appreciated.